Whatcom County Search and Rescue

 for Training

-Our training includes but not limited to water rescue, evidence searches, lost subjects, patient packaging, transport, and rope rescue.
+Our training includes, but is not limited to, water rescue, evidence searches, lost subjects, patient packaging, transport, and rope rescue.

 How we help the community: